cargocult/idm-django-utils/README.md

 precision, smaller if you want the code to be smaller), and it stores and indexes the resulting id.

-### Pickle fields

-This a way to store arbitrary data structures in Django and it provides automatic deserialization and serialization.

 ### Password field

 This replicates much of the machinery of the password field used in